Grace8512/Clicky-Game/README.md

 ## Instructions

 - Click any image on the page user can check their score.
-- second time user click image socre track that and shows same image or not. if same image the score will setup to 0, but top score will stay shows total user's score.
+- to get points pick a different picture every single click.
+- If you click the same picture the points reset, your top score is always saved.

 ## Technologies